 Helping visionaries turn nothing into something.

-In addition to providing talented individuals with technical guidance, the program also seeks to help build up communities in and around the Chicago area.
-We hope this will enlarge the market of people that can affect change and solve problems in our communities, but also come out with cool apps that solve everyday problems for everyone.
+In addition to providing talented individuals with technical guidance, the program also helped build up communities in and around the Chicago area.
+This enlarged the market of people that can affect change and solve problems in our communities, but also come out with cool apps that solve everyday problems for everyone.

 More things I've worked on.

 North Shore Logistics Group

 NSLG was a private venture based in Chicago that I started right after High School with three friends, focused on emerging mobile technology (eCommerce), art (designer toys, art and pop culture collectibles), and Internet service industries (web design).
 While the organization was a side-project for all members, collectively we were able to achieve growth.
 I’ve worked with a stellar group of creatives.
 I learned to absorb new information quickly, and efficiently transfer this knowledge to launch new ideas and innovative solutions for ventures.

 I have gained extensive & valuable experience working in many environments requiring daily use of teamwork with teachers, and parents.
 I tutored a wide variety of subjects: Literacy, Writing, Reading, Biology and Math.
 I helped students learn what cannot be found in a book: how to read and understand directions, how to answer their own questions, and lastly, how to grasp that success, in anything, does not come without personal responsibility.
 I acquired the ability to evaluate needs, and then develop plans that will spur progress and growth.

 As an intern I was exposed to various areas of Human Resources such as Compensation, Total Rewards, Talent Acquisition, HR Analytics, Talent Management, HR Administration, Leader & Organizational Development, Team Member & Workforce Development, and/or Team Member/Labor Relations.